The Missionary as Change Agent

-These changes in the Western churches overseas mission took on a global meaning with the creation of the World Council of Churches in 1948.
+These changes in the Western churches' overseas mission took on a global meaning with the creation of the World Council of Churches in 1948.
 The representation of the churches in one global organization opened the door for the leadership of the former overseas mission churches on the world scene.

-“Let us change the name of the Board; let us eliminate the term ‘home base’; let us change the name ‘missionary’ into ‘fraternal worker’; let us invite fraternal workers from other lands into the United States of America.” --Charles Leber
+“Let us change the name of the Board; let us eliminate the term ‘home base’; let us change the name ‘missionary’ into ‘fraternal worker’; let us invite fraternal workers from other lands into the United States of America.” --Charles Tudor Leber

-In Asia, the ecumenical process accelerated with the creation of the East Asia Conference of Churches in 1957, later renamed the Christian Council of Asia.
+In Asia, the ecumenical process accelerated with the creation of the East Asia Conference of Churches in 1957, later renamed the Christian Conference of Asia.
 The organization of a regional council of churches had a direct impact on how work among the regional churches was to be organized and supported, including the immediate recognition of just how important the growth of urban centers, and the force of industrial development, was to the people of each nation and their cultures.